e-money/testnets/README.md

 | UbikCapital | - | - | + |  |
 | validator.network | + | + | + | + |
 | vitwal | - | - | - | + |

-## Rewards

-Validators who participated in the testnets will be rewarded for their support as follows:

-2000 NGM* for each testnet they participated in (lilmermaid-3 and later)
-5000 NGM* bonus for joining mainnet within 24 hours

-As the mainnet launch will be centralized, rewards can be paid out to validators on request and rewards can used to self-bond.

-\* Please note the NGM token is currently not tradeable, but will be sold during the [token sale](https://e-money.com/partner-sale.html) for EUR 0.50.